Boards of Review

 While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 The project must benefit an organization other than Scouting.
 A project proposal must be approved by the organization benefiting from the effort, your unit leader and unit committee, and the council or district prior to starting the project.

 Virtual Eagle Scout Project Reviews

 After obtaining approval from the organization benefiting from the effort, the unit leader and unit committee, the Eagle Scout candidate needs to present their project to a district representative for approval.
-District approval meetings are being scheduled virtually on the second Tuesday of the month from 7:00 - 8:30 pm via Zoom.
+District approval meetings are being scheduled virtually on the first Tuesday of the month from 7:00 - 8:30 pm via Zoom.
 A Scout who needs district approval for their Eagle Scout project may request an appointment.
 There will be two-deep leadership during the meetings.

 Request Virtual Project Approval Meeting